 It's a really great event for bloggers and instagrammers to meet other people with the same love for blogging, and to do a bit of social networking.

-Thank you so much to everyone at the event,
+Thank you so much to everyone at the event, I had a lovely time and hope to go again next year!

 One of my favourite parts of having a blog, and blogging fairly regularly, is taking the photos.
 For me, creative photos can really make a blog stand out.
 I absolutely love photography, I do it at school too, and I especially love thinking about blog and instagram photography.
 I've had my blog for a while now, and thought that it might be helpful for some of you other bloggers/readers if I shared some of my blog photography tips.
 I'm by no means an expert, but consider myself little bit of a photography geek!